cuevae/code-katas-php-bubble-sort/README.md

     - [*nix installation guide](https://getcomposer.org/doc/00-intro.md#installation-nix)
     - [Windows installation guide](https://getcomposer.org/doc/00-intro.md#installation-windows)

-1. Clone the repository and install dependencies
+1. Fork the repository and install dependencies
     - `git clone https://github.com/cuevaec/code-katas-bubble-sort-php.git`
     - `cd codekatas-php-bubbleSort; composer install`

 2. Check you are good to go
     - `bin/phpunit`
     - You should see the Bubble Sort tests failing, now it's your turn to implement the necessary code to make them pass

+3. Once you've finished you can create a Pull Request and submit a branch with your solution

 ## Benchmark